-- provide all missing information on how the country applies single market rules
+- provide all missing information on how the country applies Single Market rules (Cf Company cars

 For easier analysis, EU countries are divided into 3 groups on the basis of absolute GDP per capita and EU accession date (method used in EU postal sector study (2010–13) :

 Western – Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Luxembourg, Netherlands, Sweden and UK

 Southern – Cyprus, Greece, Italy, Malta, Portugal and Spain